The Irish Flag; A proud national symbol since 1916

 - and it must always fly with the green segment closest to the flagstaff

-If you are looking for the perfect spot to fly your very own Irish flag, why not treat yourself to your own little piece of the Emerald Isle HERE.
+If you are looking for the perfect spot to fly your very own Irish flag, why not treat yourself to your own little plot of land on the Emerald Isle.

 The Irish Flag Shot

 It’s no secret that the Irish like a celebration, or that they are an extremely patriotic country.
 So what better way to combine the two than with an alcoholic drink that celebrates the Irish flag.

 So why not try making this one yourself- to mark St. Patricks Day or just to liven up a rainy Friday evening- you don’t need an excuse!